CNES/pangeo-pyinterp/docs/source/examples.rst

 axes of longitude and latitude of the grid, then performs a linear interpolation in the third dimension.
-Its interface is similar to the :py:func:`bivariate <pyinterp.interpolator.bivariate>` class except for a third axis which is handled by this object.
+Its interface is similar to the :py:func:`bivariate <pyinterp.interpolator.bivariate>` class except for a third axis, which is handled by this object.

 .. note::